Trousers as women's clothing: 1946–1959

 Unlike the Interwar Period, women's trousers made a lasting breakthrough after World War II, both as a piece of clothing for everyday use and as a fashion statement.
 In the post-war era trousers or slacks were still common casual wear for gardening, socialising, and other leisure pursuits; apart from leisure, however, only actresses such as Marlene Dietrich, Katharine Hepburn and Audrey Hepburn or other fashionable women such as Coco Chanel wore them in public for everyday use.
 In general, most women had reverted to skirts and dresses as the standard outfit in workplaces such as offices by the late 1950s.
 It was not until capri pants became fashionable in the late 1950s that significant changes began to manifest.

 Jeans (and Bermuda shorts) were prohibited entirely for female students at Penn State University until 1954, when the ban was lifted only for off-campus events.
+Similarly, pants (and shorts) were not allowed for female students at the University of Florida while on campus until 1958.

 In 1959, the Government Code Section 12947.5 (part of the California Fair Employment and Housing Act, passed in California) declared in part, "It shall be an unlawful employment practice for an employer to refuse to permit an employee to wear pants on account of the sex of the employee", with exceptions only for "requiring an employee to wear a costume while that employee is portraying a specific character or dramatic role" and when good cause is shown.
 Thus, the standard California FEHA discrimination complaint form now includes an option for "denied the right to wear pants".